On the complexity of Chow and Hurwitz forms: Preliminaries

 The main object of our study is the associated hypersurface of a variety $V$ and its defining polynomial, the Chow form.
 For a detailed introduction on Chow forms, we refer to \cite{dalbec,dalbec2}.
 For a concise, clear, and deeper exposition we refer to \cite{gkz}.

 Let $V\subset\PP^n$ be an irreducible variety of dimension $r$.
 By the definiton of $\dim V$, if $L\subset\PP^n$ is a generic linear subspace of dimension $n-r-1$, then the intersection $L\cap V$ is empty.
-The \textit{associated hypersurface} of $V$ is the set of $(n-r-1)$-dimensional subspaces of $\PP^n$ that have a non-empty intersection with $V$.
-To be more concrete, we consider the \textit{Grassmannian}
+The \textit{associated hypersurface} of $V$ is the set of non-generic subspaces, i.e., $(n-r-1)$-dimensional subspaces of $\PP^n$ that have a non-empty intersection with $V$.
+To be more concrete, we consider the \emph{Grassmannian}

 of linear subspaces of $\PP^n$ of dimension $n-r-1$.

 \begin{proposition} Let $V\subset\PP^n$ be an irreducible variety of dimension $r$.
 Then, the set of linear subspaces intersecting $V$,

 is an irreducible hypersurface of $\Gr(n-r-1,n)$ that we call the \textbf{associated hypersurface} of $V$.
 Moreover, $\mathcal{CZ}_V$ uniquely defines $V$; that is,